 If you are on a contract, the deposit amount plus the processing fee appears as a line item on your next monthly bill, listed under a generic label such as “Web Purchase” or the processor’s name.
 If you are on PAYG, the full amount (deposit + fee) is deducted from your top-up credit balance immediately.
 In both cases, the funds reach your casino account within seconds.

-Phone bill deposits are not free.
+Pay by phone deposits are not free.
 Payment processors such as Boku and Fonix charge the casino a commission, and most operators pass part of that cost on to the player as a surcharge.
 The standard rate sits at approximately 15%, which means a £5 deposit costs you £5.75 in total.
-The £5 lands in your casino balance; the £0.75 goes to the payment processor and never appears in your playable funds.
+The £5 lands in your casino balance; the £0.75 goes to the payment processor and does not appear in your playable funds.

 Daily deposit caps also apply.
-Most processors limit phone bill gambling transactions to between £30 and £40 per day across all merchants, not per casino.
+Most processors limit mobile casino pay transactions to between £30 and £40 per day across all merchants, not per casino.
 This is partly a responsible gambling measure and partly a telecoms fraud-prevention policy.
 Monthly limits can reach £240, though individual networks may impose their own caps.
-These built-in limits can work in your favour as a natural spending brake — a point worth considering if budget control matters to you.
+These built-in limits can work in your favour as a natural spending brake – a point worth considering if budget control matters to you.

-That said, a growing number of casinos do activate bonuses at £5.
-These tend to offer smaller packages — a 100% match up to £10 or 20 free spins on a selected slot — but they represent genuine value at this deposit level.
-We verify the minimum qualifying deposit for every site in our recommended list and mark it clearly so you can make an informed choice before funding your account.
+That said, a growing number of casinos that accept phone bill payments do activate bonuses at £5.
+These tend to offer smaller packages – a 100% match up to £10 or 20 free spins on a selected slot – but they represent genuine value at this deposit level.
+We verify the minimum qualifying deposit for each site in our recommended list and mark it clearly so you can make an informed choice before funding your account.

-There is one more caveat: some casinos exclude phone bill deposits from bonus eligibility altogether, regardless of the amount.
+There is one more caveat: some casinos exclude mobile billing deposits from bonus eligibility altogether, regardless of the amount.
 This is less common than it used to be, but it does still appear in certain operators’ terms and conditions.
-Always check the payment method restrictions in the bonus T&Cs, particularly the fine print around “qualifying deposit methods.”
-If phone bill or Boku is excluded, you will need to use an alternative method to trigger the offer even if the £5 minimum is met.
+Check the payment method restrictions in the bonus T&Cs, particularly the fine print around “qualifying deposit methods.”
+If phone bill is excluded, you will need to use an alternative method to trigger the offer even if the £5 minimum is met.

-Phone bill is a deposit-only payment method.
-You cannot withdraw winnings back to your phone bill.
-Once you are ready to cash out, you will need to set up an alternative withdrawal method — typically a UK debit card (Visa or Mastercard), a bank transfer or an e-wallet such as PayPal.
+Pay by mobile is a deposit-only payment method.
+You cannot withdraw winnings back to your mobile phone bill.
+Once you are ready to cash out, you will need to set up an alternative withdrawal method – typically a UK debit card (Visa or Mastercard), a bank transfer or an e-wallet such as PayPal.

 Before your first withdrawal, the casino will run Know Your Customer (KYC) checks.
 This usually involves submitting a photo ID (passport or driving licence), a recent utility bill or bank statement for address verification, and in some cases a selfie.
 Processing times vary: debit card withdrawals typically take 1–3 working days, bank transfers 2–5 working days, and e-wallets between 0–24 hours once the KYC is approved.